FACTBOX-The next European Commission - nominees so far

 By Robin Emmott and Julia Fioretti

-BRUSSELS, Sept.
-1 European Union governments were asked to nominate candidates by the end of July to serve on the executive European Commission, which proposes and enforces laws affecting the bloc's 500 million citizens.
+BRUSSELS Aug 1 European Union governments must nominate candidates by the end of July to serve on the executive European Commission, which proposes and enforces laws affecting the bloc's 500 million citizens.

-Commission president-elect Jean-Claude Juncker will then decide who gets which portfolio.
-The economics, internal market, competition, trade and energy jobs are particularly coveted.
+Commission president-elect Jean-Claude Juncker will then decide who gets which portfolio, with the economics, internal market, competition, trade and energy jobs particularly coveted.

-In practice, the distribution of posts in the Commission, in which each of the 28 countries has one member, is part of a wider puzzle including the appointment of a chairman of EU summits, a foreign policy chief and a full-time chairman of euro zone finance ministers.
+In practice, the distribution of posts in the Commission, in which each of the 28 countries has one member, will be part of a wider puzzle including the appointment of a chairman of EU summits, a foreign policy chief and a full-time chairman of euro zone finance ministers.

-EU leaders held a summit on Aug.
-30 in which they appointed Polish Prime Minister Donald Tusk as chairman of EU summits and the novice Italian Foreign Minister Federica Mogherini as foreign policy chief.

 The European Parliament holds individual confirmation hearings but can only endorse or reject the new Commission team as a whole.
 It has said it wants to see at least nine women nominees.

-So far only four countries have nominated a single female candidate: Sweden, Italy, Bulgaria and the Czech Republic.
-It is possible that Slovenia will also have a female commissioner.
+So far only three countries have nominated a single female candidate: Sweden, Italy and the Czech Republic.
+It is possible that Bulgaria and Slovenia will also have female commissioners.

 Below are candidates nominated by their governments, or likely to be nominated according to national officials and diplomats: